mathebuddy/mathebuddy-compiler/README.md

 - `Definitions and Theorems`

-  Definitions and Theroems are embedded into a *block* that syntactically starts and ends with each a line of three dashes (`---`).
+  Definitions and Theorems are embedded into a *block* that syntactically starts and ends with each a line of three dashes (`---`).
 Examples:

   ```
   ---